AnjanaSenanayake/f5n_server/README.md

-# f5n_server
+## f5n_server
-This is a job server to distribute and keep track of f5n pipeline jobs to connected f5n clients
+This is a job server to distribute sequencing tasks among portable devices that run [f5n](https://github.com/SanojPunchihewa/f5n)

-## Instructions to deploy server
+### Instructions to deploy server

 **1) Clone the repository**